 From the Jumpoint dropdown, select the network that hosts the computer you wish to access.
 Depending on your account permissions, you can Jump to a system on your local network or a network on which a Jumpoint is installed.

 Enter the hostname or IP address of the system you wish to access.
 Alternatively, if network browsing is enabled from the /login > Jump > Jumpoint page, you can click the [...] button to browse the directory tree.

 Once you have located the computer you wish to access, click Jump.

 You must provide administrative credentials to the remote computer in order to complete the Jump.
 The administrative rights must be either a local administrator on the remote system or a domain administrator.

-The client files will be pushed to the remote system, and a session will attempt to start.
+The client files are pushed to the remote system, and a session attempts to start.
 Depending on the session permissions, the end-user may be prompted to accept or deny the session.
-If no response is received within a defined interval of time, the session will either start or cancel, again depending on the session permissions.
+If no response is received within a defined interval of time, the session either starts or cancels, again depending on the session permissions.